dwyl/env2/Readme.md

 DB_PASS=password
 ```

-Not the **lack of spaces**.
-You may leave blank lines to organise the file if
+Note the **lack of spaces**.
+You may leave blank lines and insert comments
-you wish.
-Follow the **instructions above** for placing it in your gitignore.
+(starting with '#') to organise the file if you wish.
+Follow the **instructions
+above** for placing it in your gitignore.

 ### Install from NPM